-- g.
+- c.
+The nitrogen balance 1998 2009 has worsened more than in any other OECD country,11 primarily due to expansion and intensification of dairy. - d.
+Synthetic nitrogen fertiliser is a water pollutant itself, notwithstanding its effect on intensification.12 - e.
+The largest sources of nitrogen pollution into New Zealand's rivers, in order of magnitude, are; urine from dairy cattle, urine from sheep followed by synthetic nitrogen fertiliser itself.13 - f.
+According to MfE, "Between 1990 and 2012, the estimated amount of nitrogen that leached into soil from agriculture increased 29 percent.
+This increase was mainly due to increases in dairy cattle numbers (and therefore urine which contains nitrogen) and nitrogen fertiliser use."14 - g.
 At elevated levels, nitrate in drinking water impacts on human health.
 At levels higher than the World Health Organisation (WHO) limit nitrate contamination can be fatal.
-Many groundwater wells already exceed this limit. - h.
-Recent research indicates that nitrate levels much lower than the WHO limit, are associated with an increased risk of colorectal cancer. - i.
-The Canterbury Medical Officer of Health has warned nitrate contamination is a looming public health risk in Canterbury, which is home to the highest stocking rates and highest synthetic fertiliser use in the country.
+Many groundwater wells already exceed this limit.15 - h.
+Recent research indicates that nitrate levels much lower than the WHO limit, are associated with an increased risk of colorectal cancer. ^{16 17} - i.
+The Canterbury Medical Officer of Health has warned nitrate contamination is a looming public health risk in Canterbury18, which is home to the highest stocking rates and highest synthetic fertiliser use in the country.19